klatexformula/klfengine/doc/index.rst

 KLatexFormula.

 This header-only library depends on a handful of other header-only C++11 libraries.
-The library `klfengine` also requires access to a working LaTeX distribution at run time (e.g., `texlive <http://tug.org/texlive/>`_).
+The library `klfengine` requires access to a working LaTeX distribution at run time (e.g., `texlive <http://tug.org/texlive/>`_).